 Instructions for Silverrudder™ Challenge.

-participant number banners.
+trackers and participant number banners.

 12. Identification numbers.
 Participating boats must display two vinyl SILVERRUDDER™ Challenge

 banners with start numbers.
 These will be available upon registration and must be attached to

 each side of the boat, so they are visible from a horizontal distance.
 The vinyl banners must be

 returned along with the tracking device upon completion of the race.

 13. Sail Identification.
 Boats must be identifiable by their sail number and sail logo.
 All boats